 Liberals worldwide invoke Scandinavia as a promised land of equality, while most conservatives fear it as a hotbed of liberty-threatening socialism.
 But the left and right can usually agree on one thing: that the Nordic system is impossible to replicate elsewhere.
 The US and UK are too big, or too individualistic, or too… something.

-In Viking Economics – now with a new afterword by the author – George Lakey dispels these myths.
+In Viking Economics, author George Lakey dispels these myths.
 He explores the inner-workings of the Nordic economies that boast the world’s happiest, most productive workers, and explains how, if we can enact some of the changes the Scandinavians fought for surprisingly recently, we, too, can embrace equality in our economic policy.

 About the Author

 George Lakey has been active in direct action campaigns for six decades.
 Recently retired from Swarthmore College, where he was the Eugene M. Lang Visiting Professor for Issues in Social Change, Lakey was arrested for the first time at a civil rights demonstration in March 1963, and most recently on March 29, 2018 in the Power Local Green Jobs Campaign.
 He lives in Philadelphia.